Sleep: The Holy Grail for Insomniacs

 Setting the timer on the television works for me.
 I pick a stand-up comedy special so I don’t have to actually watch the television or concentrate on it.
 It helps me get a little extra sleep.
 If you have insomnia, you know what a difference even the smallest amount of sleep can make.

-Keep pursuing the holy grail
+Keep pursuing the holy grail of sleep

 No matter what you have tried in the past, do not let it scare you from trying new things to get some sleep.
 If something helps you snooze just a few more minutes, that helps.